 Thought I’d quickly cover this, as it’s a question that’s nearly always asked, but one that’s nearly always impossible to give an accurate reply.

-A mostly 'typical' logo design project, on average, will take 4-6 weeks.
+A typical logo design project, on average, will take 4-6 weeks.

-However, If I find an idea early on, then the project could be completed quick than usual, say 1-2 weeks at the earliest; conversly, it can rumble on past 6 weeks, if the project is proving 'challenging' in any number of ways.
+However, if I find an idea early on, then the project could be completed more quickly than usual, say 1-2 weeks at the earliest; conversely, it can rumble on past 6 weeks, especially if the project is proving challenging in any number of ways.

 The first real step for a client, and typically before actually Hiring Me, is to fill out the Logo Design Brief.